Menu

 The Centres

-The Centre in Santa Barbara led by Tom Carlson pursues research on the existential grounds and implications of social change, emphasizing its ethical, psychological, and spiritual stakes.
-Themes at the core of its initial work include the status of fact and value in current public discourse; the epistemological and ethical significance of the human affections; and intergenerational responsibility and care for the future.
+The Centre in Santa Barbara, led by Tom Carlson, pursued research on the existential grounds and implications of social change, emphasizing its ethical, psychological, and spiritual stakes.
+Themes at the core of its initial work included the status of fact and value in current public discourse; the epistemological and ethical significance of human affections; and intergenerational responsibility and care for the future.
+The funding ended in June 2022.

 Visit the Website